Vantage Launches Network Flow Reports: Increased Visibility into AWS Networking Costs

 1. What is being launched today?

 Today, Vantage is launching Network Flow Reports for AWS that allow users to view more details about resources that are accruing network costs.
 Network Flow Reports provide a detailed and customizable view of the sources and destinations of the network traffic.
 This feature makes it possible to correlate transfer charges that originate from a specific VPC, instance, or network interface, that traverse a specific network resource, such as an Internet Gateway, NAT Gateway, or PrivateLink, or are destined for external services, such as Datadog.
+You can also view the explainer video below for more details.

 2. Who can use Network Flow Reports?